Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Discussion of Results

 \subsection{Age of the present universe}

 We define the age of universe as follows:

-Using \eqref{eq36} in \eqref{eq48} and integrating, we get
+Using \eqref{eq38} in \eqref{eq59} and integrating, we get

-Figure 5 illustrates the relationship between the cosmic age of the universe, represented as $t_{0}-t$, and redshift $z$.
-The present age of the universe has been determined to be $t_{0}=13.82$ and $13.81$ Gyrs, based on two observational datasets, CC and CC$+$Pantheon, respectively.
+Figure 7 illustrates the relationship between the cosmic age of the universe, represented as $t_{0}-t$, and redshift $z$.
+The present age of the universe has been determined to be $t_{0}=13.82$, $13.89$ and $13.81$ Gyrs, based on three observational datasets, CC, CC+BAO and CC$+$Pantheon, respectively.
 These findings align with recent observed values reported in various studies.